cssconf/2018.cssconf.eu/contents/copy/speakers/guide.md

 ## Parties and Social Events

-_Please note: As speakers, you're welcome to bring guests to the parties and social events Friday-Saturday!
+_Please note: As speakers, you're welcome to bring guests to the parties and social events Friday to Sunday!
 Just let us know in advance (Name, email) via slack or [contact@cssconf.eu](mailto:contact@cssconf.eu) so we can plan ahead and send out party tickets.
 Thank you!_

 **Thursday, May 31: CSSconf EU Warm-Up, 7pm, Oberhafenkantine**